-A pantry full of herbal vinegars is always a delight, especially ones infused with medicinal herbs which provide nourishment as well as flavor.
+A pantry full of herbal vinegar is always a delight, especially ones infused with medicinal herbs which provide nourishment as well as flavor.

-When I discovered that I could easily make these herbal vinegars at home, I began learning how to use them in soups, marinades, tonics, and even for cleaning my house.
+When I discovered that I could easily make this herbal vinegar at home, I began learning how to use them in soups, marinades, tonics, and even for cleaning my house.
 Their piquant tastes brought new and exciting flavors to salads, vegetables, meats, and desserts.
 The combinations are endless and making them makes me feel like a chemist in the kitchen.

 Vinegar itself has been used for thousands of years to deodorize, disinfect, preserve food, and to make medicinal formulas.
 It is said that before the invention of high proof alcohols, many medicines were made using water, wine, and vinegar.
 In fact, it is believed that the fabled four thieves formula was made using vinegar as its base.

 Vinegar itself has many powerful benefits, especially raw apple cider vinegar.

 Some of them include:

 • Supporting hair and skin health

 To name a few…